azaan-mahmood/opto-sim/README.md

 ## opto-sim: A Physics-Based Optical Simulation Framework for QKD Systems

-opto-sim is a modular Python simulation engine for modeling real-world optical components in quantum key distribution (QKD) systems — particularly the BB84 protocol.
-It focuses on numerical simulation, Stokes vector polarization modeling, and physically accurate component behavior (phase modulators, lasers, APDs, fiber, etc.).

-⚙️ Built as a backend simulation framework, not a GUI — with emphasis on modular design, physics fidelity, and scientific interpretability.
-This aligns with R&D workflows in tools like HFSS, Lumerical, or SIwave.
+**opto-sim** is a modular headless Python library for simulating real-world optical systems at a backend level.
+It models components like lasers, LiNbO₃ phase modulators, beam splitters, fiber cables, and APDs, using **numerical methods** and **Stokes vector polarization analysis**.
+Think of it as a lightweight, scriptable backend akin to what powers tools like HFSS, Lumerical, or SIwave—minus the GUI.

 **Work in Progress**
 This project is under active development and not production-ready, but reflects:

 - A strong interest in engineering simulation
 - Hands-on application of numerical methods to physical systems
-- A backend-first approach suitable for scripting, automation, and scientific use
+- A **backend-first** approach suitable for scripting, automation, and scientific use
+- Emphasis on **physics-first modeling**, internal APIs, and extendability.

 ## Project Overview